wecodemore/wpstarter/docs/07-Running-WP-CLI-Commands.md

 This method is quite simple to use, but not very powerful, for example does not allow to run commands conditionally.

-One possible solution in some cases might be to use a PHP files that does whatever needs to do and finally returns an array fo commands.
+One possible solution in some cases might be to use a PHP file that does whatever it needs to do and finally returns an array of commands.
 For example:

 ```json
 {